CiscoDevNet/terraform-aws-secure-firewall/examples/single_instance_ftd_fmc/README.md

 - Terraform – Learn how to download and set up [here](https://learn.hashicorp.com/terraform/getting-started/install.html).
 - Programmatic access to AWS account with CLI - learn how to set up [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

-The template has been tested on :
-- Terraform = v1.0.11

 ## Requirements